Loading...

 Residency

-Must be an Ohio resident, OR a non-resident attorney licensed in Ohio with principal place of business in Ohio
+Must be an Ohio resident, or a non-resident attorney licensed in Ohio with principal place of practice in Ohio.

 Citizenship